 For astronomical observation, they can only be a compromise.
 At high magnification, the apparent field of view is greatly decreased.
 Maybe to just 40-45°.
 It is only with a fixed eyepiece that the focal length can be exactly calculated, and thus produce a perfect image.

 In zoom eyepieces, a group of lenses moves inside, which means that these lenses cannot be in the perfect position within this optical system.
-The position of the lens formation in relation to the other lenses is suboptimal.
+The shape of a lens in relation to the distance to the other lenses is suboptimal.

 In practice, this means a loss of contrast and edge sharpness.
 This is a disadvantage for observing stars, but it is of little or no consequence when observing large objects or fields.

-Beginners are often disappointed when they first look through a telescope.
-This is mostly due to false expectations, or because they can't find objects.
+Beginners are often disappointed when they look through a telescope for the first time.
+This is mostly due to false expectations, or because they can't find the objects.

 Don’t worry.
 In most cases, the problem can be resolved quickly.
 We have created a short check list for you.